Skip to main content

 The pharmacokinetics (absorption, distribution, metabolism, excretion) and pharmacodynamics (drug action) of hormone therapy can be subtly influenced by fasting states.
 Oral hormone preparations, particularly those with significant first-pass metabolism, may experience altered bioavailability due to fasting-induced changes in gut motility, enzymatic activity, or hepatic blood flow.
 The timing of oral medication relative to eating windows becomes a practical consideration to ensure consistent absorption.

 Furthermore, fasting-induced changes in carrier proteins, such as sex hormone-binding globulin (SHBG), can alter the free (biologically active) fraction of hormones.
 While intermittent fasting has been observed to increase SHBG in some premenopausal women with obesity, its precise impact on those receiving exogenous hormones requires further investigation to ascertain clinical relevance.
-The ultimate objective involves maintaining stable therapeutic and minimizing unforeseen metabolic perturbations.
+The ultimate objective involves maintaining stable therapeutic hormone levels and minimizing unforeseen metabolic perturbations.

 Peptide therapies, such as growth hormone-releasing peptides (GHRPs) or other targeted peptides, represent another dimension of this complex interaction.
 Many peptides are administered subcutaneously, bypassing first-pass metabolism, yet their actions are inherently tied to the body’s metabolic state.

 Fasting itself stimulates growth hormone release, and combining this with GHRPs necessitates a nuanced understanding of dose-response relationships and potential feedback inhibition mechanisms.
-The overall physiological context, including the individual’s metabolic flexibility and baseline endocrine function, determines the optimal integration of these advanced protocols.
+The overall physiological con, including the individual’s metabolic flexibility and baseline endocrine function, determines the optimal integration of these advanced protocols.

 References